cczerp/Rebel-Operator/docs/SYSTEM_CONTRACT.md

 No pooled database connection may be stored on self

+OAuth State Management (NON-NEGOTIABLE)

+Supabase's PKCE flow handles state parameter internally

+DO NOT add custom state via query_params in OAuth requests

+DO NOT manually validate state in callback handlers

+DO NOT store or manage custom OAuth state - Supabase does this automatically

+The Supabase client with flow_type="pkce" automatically:
+- Generates state parameter
+- Stores code_verifier in FlaskSessionStorage (Redis-backed)
+- Validates state on callback
+- Manages the entire OAuth security flow

+Any attempt to add custom state parameters will cause bad_oauth_state errors and break OAuth login

 Violation of any invariant causes login instability.

 2. AUTH DISPLAY RULES (CRITICAL)